-It is suggested that your interactions total about four to five minutes, but quality is more important than quantity.
+It is suggested that your interactions total about 4-5minutes, but quality is more important than quantity.

 You may not use cue cards or count a pre-learnt role-play or dialogue as an interaction, but you may use materials that are authentic and appropriate to the context (for example, a map or an image).